g-ruffo/CovidNewsTrackingApp/README.md

 # Covid-19 Cases Fragment
-This fragment uses the opencovid.ca API to populate a RecyclerView with the latest new Covid-19 case numbers that is sorted by province.
+This fragment uses the opencovid.ca API to populate a RecyclerView with the latest Covid-19 case numbers and sorts it by province.

 <img src="./images/secondscreen.jpg" width="35%">